-- 1. Select a track in the track list or in the search results. - 2.
+- 1. Select a track in the track list or in the search results (or click on the timeline below the video window and drag the buttons to mark the sequence you want to export). - 2.
 The start and stop date and time are filled-in for the selected track.
 If required, change the times. - 3.
 In the Time lapse drop-down box, select the original or a condensed speed. - 4.
 In the Location drop-down box, select a target. - 5.
 Click Export to save the video track.